rakowskirobert/Stock-Watch/index.md

-## Welcome to GitHub Pages
+## Welcome to Stock-Watch

-You can use the [editor on GitHub](https://github.com/rakowskirobert/stockholder/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+Here you can find simple watch for indexes and markets.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+All the data are from site https://stooq.pl/.
+This site only show current market data in simple way

 ### Markdown